carlbeltran2025/hello-world/README.md

 Repository

 Hello people!
-Bodies can exist in the same space in a different time or in inter-sapce at the same time.
+Bodies can exist in the same space in a different time or in inter-space at the same time.